aklump/taskcamp_objects/docs/source/priorities.md

 Furthermore, observe the following conventions:

 * If items must deploy simultaneously, then group them as a comma separated list, but enter as a single todo item.
 In the example below, this can be seen in the line beginning: `Shopping Cart Flow, Eduction...`
-* The priority list should be the top-most todo list in Basecamp.
+* Priorities should be the top-most todo list in Basecamp.
 * Each item should contain an `@w` take so the priority is obvious; this takes precendence over the sort order in Basecamp.

 ![example](images/priority_list.png)